pirica/wordtohtml/README.md

 This improved DOCX to HTML class will recognise nearly all the formatting, themes, images etc. in the original Word DOCX document.
 The only significant exception is tabs as these are very difficult to replicate in HTLM due to its page width being very flexible.
 The resultant HTML should look very much like the original.

-For update notes see below.
+For update notes detailing changes up to the latest version of 2.1.5 see below.

 NOTE - will run on (at least) php 7.3.